Updated: 7th September 2021

 The General Data Protection Regulation (GDPR) is intended to give all of us greater visibility and control of our personal information (referred to as personal data).
 Personal data is defined as, “any information relating to an identifiable person who can be directly or indirectly identified in particular by reference to an identifier.”What this means is any information an organisation holds that could possibly be used to identify a person, counts as personal data.

-LAYC takes its obligations to any personal data held very seriously and has updated this policy to accommodate new General Data Protection Regulation (GDPR) that come into effect on 25 May 2018.
+LAYC takes its obligations to any personal data held very seriously and has updated this policy to accommodate General Data Protection Regulation (GDPR).

 This policy explains how LAYC uses, stores and protects any personal data it manages through the provision of its programmes and membership services.
 We may update this policy from time to time to provide additional information or clarity.
 This page will be the master copy of our policy and we encourage users to regularly check for any updates.